Published by Carl Hedinger. Last Updated on November 3, 2023.

-Gorges State Park (2)
+Gorges State Park (4)

-54 miles (1 hour 11 minutes)
+54 miles from Asheville (1 hour 11 minutes)

 Trail Length: 3.9 miles round trip

 Turtleback Falls sits upstream from Rainbow Falls and used to be a highly regarded swimming hole.
 However, many injuries and deaths forced officials to warn against sliding and swimming.
-It’s still a beautiful place to admire from

-50 miles (1 hour 12 minutes)
+50 miles from Asheville (1 hour 12 minutes)

-Trail length: 2.6 miles round trip
+Trail Length: 2.6 miles round trip

 On its own, a view of the falls from the wooden bridge that crosses over the creek is worthy of the drive and hike.